7 ways you can boost your running motivation today

 Start a high five file

 Do you make a list of your running achievements?
 It’s easy to gloss over the good runs, but a high-five file helps you focus on what’s going well with your running.
-If you need a running journal, I’ve created one that has a spot for you to list your running achievements.

 It’s where you keep a list of your running achievements, progress, and accomplishments.